Posted by admin on Thu, Jul 16, 2015 @ 1:02 AM

 Root barriers are typically used to guide them away from infrastructure and can also protect pavements, footings and kerbs from cracking and lifting.
 Usually made from either virgin or recycled industrial polymers, root barriers come in various forms and sizes.
 These include the ribbed modular units, the ribbed linear material and also the dimpled and non-ribbed linear material.
 Continuous lengths of material are available in a range of widths that can be installed to various depths depending on the application.
 Citygreen supplies linear ribbed barrier in 300mm deep rolls for applications tree roots only need to be deflected fairly superficially such as to protect a standard pedestrian kerb line from surface rooting.
 Depths of 600mm and 1000mm are also available for the protection of paved surfaces, shallow service ducts and utilities, while a high strength 2000mm deep root barrier has been developed for deeper applications.
 For example, this width is often used in new service infrastructure projects, business parks and housing developments.

-Root barriers are best laid before the tree is established although often a linear barrier can be retrofitted around mature or existing trees.
+Root barriers are best laid before the tree is established although often root barriers for mature trees can be retrofitted around existing trees.
 The barrier is able to curve around obstacles and is often rigid enough to hold its form when backfilling.
 It also protects the tree when pavement reinstatement works are carried out.